deutschebank/fluxnova-docs-manual/content/get-started/spring-boot/_index.md

 ---

-title: 'Get started with Flowave and the Spring Boot'
+title: 'Get started with Fluxnova and the Spring Boot'
 weight: 2

 menu: